EXPONDIST

 Examples 🔗

-Suppose you want to calculate the probability that an event occurs within 5 minutes of the previous event, given that events happen on average every 10 minutes.
-To find this probability using the EXPONDIST function with a cumulative distribution, the formula would be: =EXPONDIST(5, 10, TRUE).
-This will yield the cumulative probability that an event occurs within 5 minutes of a previous event.
+To calculate the probability that an event occurs within 5 minutes of the previous event, given that events happen on average every 10 minutes, use the EXPONDIST function with a cumulative distribution.
+Enter the formula =EXPONDIST(5, 10, TRUE) to find the cumulative probability for this scenario.

 Notes 🔗